jiefangit/get-aria2/README.md

 This package contains a `getAria2(platform, arch)` function which will return a `Stream` containing the binary.

+You can also programmatically get the path to `aria2c` by calling `aria2cPath()`.

+There is an API documentation which you can generate by running `npm run docs`.
+A copy of the documentation is [available online here](https://get-aria2.docs.zacharyboyd.nyc).

 ## Tests

 Tests are written in mocha.
 Run `npm test`.